logicalclocks/logicalclocks.github.io/docs/user_guides/fs/sharing/sharing.md

   </figure>
 </p>

+The projects can be shared exclusively using `read-only` permission.
+This means that a member is not capable of enacting any changes on the shared project, without also being a part of that project.

-### Step 3: Accept Invitation
+### Step 3: Accept the Invitation

-In the project where feature store was shared (step 2) go to `Project Settings` and navigate to `Shared from other projects` section.
+In the project where the feature store was shared (step 2) go to `Project Settings` and navigate to the `Shared from other projects` section.
 Click `accept`.